vlstill/presentations/memics2015/pres.md

 ## The Transformation

-memory manipulating instructions need to be replaced to enable TSO simulation
+memory-manipulating instructions need to be replaced to enable TSO simulation

 *   add store buffer for each thread
 *   `store` instruction saved data to store buffer